 Why Do I Have Veiny Hands?

-Veins exist beneath your skin throughout your body, ensuring blood can flow freely to your heart.
+Veins exist beneath your skin throughout your body so blood can flow freely to your heart.
 Sometimes you can see their faint blue color in your hands.
 But some people may have highly visible hand veins that bulge and feature discoloration.

 You might feel self-conscious about the way bulging veins look.
-Sometimes this cosmetic change can happen due to the natural thinning of your skin as you age.
-But bulging hand veins can also happen due to disorders like varicose veins.
+This cosmetic change can happen due to the natural thinning of your skin as you age.
+But bulging hand veins are also a sign of disorders like varicose veins.

-A vein specialist can evaluate your condition to help you reduce the harsh appearance of these blood vessels in your hands.
+Our Springboro vein specialists can evaluate your condition to help you reduce the harsh appearance of these blood vessels in your hands.
 Read on to learn what visible hand veins might mean for your overall health as well as how your vascular doctor can treat them.

 Why Do I Have Veiny Hands